mirzawaqasahmed/f5-big-iq-lab/docs/class3/module1/lab1.rst

   :align: center
   :scale: 50%

 The application configuration map directly below the summary bar provides information about your application's properties, client types, network and device configuration, F5 application services, and server configuration.
 You can click the icons to display detailed information in the ANALYTICS and CONFIGURATION areas.

-.. note:: The Environment area is available only to users with administrative access.

 .. image:: ../pictures/module1/img_module1_lab1_5.png
   :align: center